Project structure#

 The source directory must contain at least these files:

 • index.rst: Main index (landing) page for the overall documentation.
 Some projects reuse README.rst files in the main index.rst file.
-For more information, see README files.
+For more information, see README.rst files.
 In newer projects, however, the index.rst file uses a grid of cards to present the organization of the documentation in a visual manner.

 You generally add any images or documents that you would like to include in a _static directory.